yxqd/luban/docs/form-tutorial.rst

          return luban.a.establishInterface(frame)

-Refresh your browser and it should bring you to something similar to this:
+Refresh your browser and it should bring you to something like this:

 .. figure:: images/form.png
    :scale: 70%